 I’ve been looking at different properties to buy, and some have cast iron pipe plumbing.
-So, I was curious about how long do cast iron pipes last.
+So, I was curious about how long cast iron pipes last.

 I did some research, and here’s what I found:

-Plastic pipes such as PEX and PVC are relatively new, so it’s unclear exactly how long they last, but the general consensus is that they last around 50 years.
+Plastic pipes such as PEX and PVC are relatively new, so it’s unclear exactly how long they last, but the consensus is that they last around 50 years.

 Should I Buy a House With Cast Iron Pipes?

-When you’re looking to buy a house, you want to be aware of any additional costs like repairs that will need to be done to avoid any surprises in the future.
+When you’re looking to buy a house, you want to be aware of any additional costs, like repairs that will need to be done, to avoid any surprises in the future.
 So then, does it make sense to buy a house with cast iron pipes?

 There are a few different options for getting the cast iron plumbing inspected, which are:

-- A sewer scope
+• A sewer scope

-- A building inspection
+• A building inspection

-- A plumbers assessment
+• A plumbers assessment

 A plumber can also inspect the pipes to see how long they think the cast iron pipes will last.
 The cost to replace cast iron pipes can be in the 10’s of thousands of dollars.
-Therefore, it can be worth it to spend some money to make sure the plumbing is sound.
+Therefore, spending some money to make sure the plumbing is sound can be worth it.

 If plumbing issues are found during the home inspection, the price of the home can also be reduced.